-Ravi then read articles about on-grid solar system and he decided that it was perfect for his home.
+Ravi then read articles about the on-grid solar system and he decided that it was perfect for his home.
 PV on-grid rooftop solar power system is one of the most popularly used solar solutions for houses and commercial establishments.
 Grid-tie solar, also known as on-grid, works in connection with the main grid.
-It offers the advantage of running load directly through solar and selling excess solar power back to electricity company by feeding the grid.
+It offers the advantage of running load directly through solar and selling excess solar power back to electricity companies by feeding the grid.

-UP receives approximately 12 hours of day light every day.
+UP receives approximately 12 hours of daylight every day.
 And investing in solar power in this area would definitely bring perfect results.

-Ravi then approached a solar dealer and after a detailed discussion, the dealer advised him to install grid-tie inverter in his home.
+Ravi then approached a solar dealer and after a detailed discussion, the dealer advised him to install a grid-tie inverter in his home.
 Grid-tie inverter would not only reduce his monthly electricity bill by running his home load on solar but would also help him earn money by selling the excess solar power produced by solar panels back to the grid.

 And so Ravi installed the following system in his home.